Carter Kieboom Preview, Player Props: Nationals vs. Braves

-Carter Kieboom and his .355 on-base percentage over his past 10 games (79 points higher than his season-long percentage), will be in action for the Washington Nationals versus the Atlanta Braves and Spencer Strider on September 30 at 7:20 PM ET.
+The Washington Nationals, including Carter Kieboom (.333 on-base percentage in past 10 games, 69 points above season-long percentage), battle starter Dylan Dodd and the Atlanta Braves at Truist Park, Sunday at 3:10 PM ET.

-In his last game, he collected three RBI (going 1-for-4 with a home run and a walk) against the Braves.
+He had a hitless performance in his last game (0-for-4) against the Braves.

 Sportsbook Promo Codes